 We provide help, guidance and up-to-date legal and business information.
 We inform members of their rights and the rights of others who they may come into contact with during the course of undertaking commissioned work.

-We provide paperwork and templates.
-Members can get guidance on issues with contracts, non-payment of invoices, copyright, licensing and usage and, if required, be put in contact with our retained specialist IP lawyers at a subsidised rate.
+We provide paperwork, template letters and forms and guidance.
+Members can get advice on issues with contracts, non-payment of invoices, copyright, licensing and usage and, if required, be put in contact with our retained specialist IP lawyers at a subsidised rate.

 We publish the widely-acclaimed and well-respected book, Beyond The Lens, which is included in the syllabus of all our affiliated college/university courses (BTEC or Degree).
 We also run workshops and seminars for students, assistants and for professional photographers, as well as portfolio critiques.